 ◘ Fig. A-15 Global overview of sediment loads from medium-sized drainage basins (modified from White et al. 1992).

-Fig. A-16 Particle transport by flowing water and its dependence on grain size (in mm) and water flow velocity (in cm-sec-1) (modified after Kuntze et al. 1994).
+◘ Fig. A-16 Particle transport by flowing water and its dependence on grain size (in mm) and water flow velocity (in cm.sec-1) (modified after Kuntze et al. 1994).

-The wind causes mainly grain sizes around 0.1 mm to move along the bottom and sediment.
+The wind causes mainly grain sizes around 0.1 mm to move along the ground surface and sediment.
 These have a particularly low critical shear stress velocity (◘ Fig. A-17), so that saltation (jumping, hopping of grains) is facilitated, leading to the formation of the large sand dunes.
 In general, the processes of erosion and accumulation play a significant role in changing the site characteristics of ecosystems over the long term.
-Also, the greatly increased removal of soil material from cultivated areas leads to rapid changes and, in some circumstances, to degradation that does not allow further crops.
+Also, the greatly increased removal of soil material from cultivated areas leads to rapid changes and, in some circumstances, to degradation that does not allow further cultivations.

 Table A-3 shows the erosion rates for a humid area in the USA.
-According to this, it can be seen that a closed vegetation cover is the best soil protection.
+According to this, it can be seen that a closed vegetation cover selfevidently is the best soil protection.
 If one calculates the amount of valuable soil washed away, this example results in 1500 t lost in 10 years for an area of only 1 ha.
 The soil losses in Germany are somewhat lower, since precipitation is usually less intense and these high values were determined for sloping areas.

 Table A-3 Removal of a sandy loam soil layer by erosion.
 The time in years required to remove a 10 cm layer in the southeastern USA at a slope inclination of 10 degrees is given.